MicrosoftDocs/quantum-docs/articles/install-update-qdk.md

         dotnet restore [project_name].csproj
         ```

+    > [!NOTE]
+    > For versions `0.24.201332` and above, the target framework was upgraded from `netcoreapp3.1` to `net6.0` (except for libraries).
+If using an older QDK, you should keep this value as is.

-4. Navigate back to the folder containing your main project and run:
+5. Navigate back to the folder containing your main project and run:

     ```dotnetcli
     dotnet build [project_name].csproj